Guide

 Open STAS GPT in ChatGPT

 Click the STAS GPT link in your profile.
 On first visit, authorize the connection.
-In every new chat, click the button to load your data — and your coach is ready.
-Ask for a plan, analyze a workout, discuss strategy.
-It sees everything your watch recorded.
+In every new chat, load your data — and you can immediately ask about condition, recent workouts, the next few days, or a new plan.

 Supported watches